aniongithub/warp/examples/quotas/README.md

 # Quotas Example

-This example demonstrates how to use Warp Gateway with quota restriction and tracking to ensure we can monetize our APIs.
-It includes configurations for "prepaid" (decrement an already assigned quota) and "postpaid" (tracking a user we will bill later) quotas.
+This example demonstrates how to use Warp Gateway with dynamic quota restriction and tracking to ensure we can monetize our APIs.
+It showcases dynamic usage tracking where quota consumption is determined by the actual response from the API (e.g., token usage), rather than fixed per-request charges.

+**Note**: Warp also supports simple quotas where each request consumes a fixed amount (like 1.0 per request), but this example focuses on the more sophisticated dynamic quota system.

 ## Configuration Overview

 This example includes:

-- **Quota tracking**: Protected free and pro routes that show two different kinds of monetization quotas
+- **Dynamic Quota tracking**: Quota consumption based on actual API response data (e.g., tokens used)
+- **Response-based Usage**: Middleware extracts usage information from JSON responses using jq selectors
+- **Prepaid vs Postpaid**: Both "prepaid" (hard limits) and "postpaid" (usage tracking for billing) quota models
 - **API Key Authentication**: Protected MemoryAlpha API requiring valid API keys
 - **Developer API**: End-user accessible management interface for creating and managing API keys
 - **Admin API**: Administration API that is not accessible by end-users, for managing users, quotas, billing, etc.